tobran/DF-GAN/README.md

 ---
 ### Citing DF-GAN

-If you find DF-GAN useful in your research, please consider citing:
+If you find DF-GAN useful in your research, please consider citing our paper:

 ```
 @article{ming2020DFGAN,